28 of the Most Beautiful New Zealand Beaches

 However, surfing is not the only activity that draws people to Muriwai Beach.
 Situated high up on the cliffs at the southern end of the beach are viewing platforms that give great views along the beach and out over the Tasman Sea, but also gives close up views of a large gannet colony.
 The gannets weigh about two and a half kilos and have a wingspan of about two meters.
 From August to March each year about 1200 pairs of gannets mate, nest (the nests are very close to each other) and have their chicks on these windswept clifftops and from the easily accessed viewing platforms you can observe them going about their daily business.
 And smell them too!
 The chicks are usually on view in December and January.

-There is no public transport so you will need to hire a car or book a tour.
+There is no public transport so you will need to hire a car or book a tour to get to this enchanting NZ beach.
 Auckland I-site information center can help you with this.

 23. Rangiputa Beach on the Kari Kari peninsula